-- 30. Many consumers who submit their names and telephone numbers to the third-party lead generation sites believe that they will receive information about comprehensive health insurance plans, including government-sponsored policies like those offered pursuant to the ACA.
-Defendants then purchase this consumer information from the operators of the third-party lead generation websites such as those described above in Paragraph 29. - 31.
-Defendants also operate their own lead generation websites on which they promise to connect consumers with licensed insurance agents who purportedly will provide consumers with information about health insurance plans.
-For example, one of Defendants' lead generation websites, www.trumpcarequotes.com, claims to offer "Health Insurance for Smart People" from "the Nation's Leading Carriers" at "Low Affordable Premiums" with
+33. Many consumers who submit their names and telephone numbers to the thirdparty lead generation sites believe that they will receive information about comprehensive health insurance plans, including government-sponsored policies like those offered pursuant to the ACA.
+Defendants then purchase this consumer information from the operators of the third-party lead generation websites such as those described above in Paragraph 32.

-"Prescription Drug Coverage."
-The site features the branded logos of several major health insurance carriers, including Anthem BlueCross.
+34. Defendants also operate their own lead generation websites on which they promise to connect consumers with licensed insurance agents who purportedly will provide consumers with information about health insurance plans.
+For example, one of Defendants' lead generation websites, www.trumpcarequotes.com, claims to offer "Health Insurance for Smart People" from "the Nation's Leading Carriers" at "Low Affordable Premiums" with "Prescription Drug Coverage."
+The site, which operated with Girouard's and Dorfman's approval, features the branded logos of several major health insurance carriers, including

+Anthem BlueCross.
 See Image D below.